Barcelona’s most iconic churches

 - With 4.707.367 visitors in 2023, it is the most visited monument in Spain.

-- €126.9 million of revenue in 2023, 52% of the funds went to construction and 26% to Temple management.
+- €126.9 million in revenue in 2023, with 52% of the funds allocated to construction and 26% to Temple management.

 - 2026 is thought to be finished with the central tower.